Jairlitoo/brackets/README.md

 ## Installation
 You can get either the compiled .exe version or the .py version.
 In order to use the .py version, you will need to have Python-3 installed and added into your system path.
-You will also need Pygame and Tkinter
+You will also need PyGame and Tkinter

-### Installing Pygame
+### Installing PyGame
 ```
 pip install pygame
 ```